F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 The assigned University Investigator(s) will conduct a thorough fact-finding investigation and will meet separately with both the Complainant and the Respondent(s), interview pertinent witnesses, and review relevant documents regarding the Formal Complaint.
 The University Investigator(s) may consider all relevant information.
 Both parties will be provided the opportunity to submit information and names of witnesses to the University Investigator.

-The investigation shall be completed within 45 days following the assignment of the Formal Complaint to the University Investigator(s), unless an extension of time for good cause is approved by the Title IX Coordinator and Director of Institutional Equity.
+The investigation shall be completed within 45 days following the assignment of the Formal Complaint to the University Investigator(s), unless an extension of time for good cause is approved by the Director of Institutional Equity.

 Investigation Report and Evidence

-As soon as practical, following consideration by the University Investigator(s) of any information provided by the Complainant (or impacted party in the case of a University-Initiated Investigation) and/or the Respondent, the University Investigator(s) will submit a final investigation report to the Title IX Coordinator and Director of Institutional Equity.
-The Title IX Coordinator and Director of Institutional Equity will provide copies of the Investigators' Report to the Parties.
+As soon as practical, following consideration by the University Investigator(s) of any information provided by the Complainant (or impacted party in the case of a University-Initiated Investigation) and/or the Respondent, the University Investigator(s) will submit a final investigation report to the Director of Institutional Equity.
+The Director will provide copies of the Investigators' Report to the Parties.

 Deliberation, Decision-making, and Standard of Proof

-Upon receipt of the University Investigators' preliminary report, the Title IX Coordinator and Director of Institutional Equity will appoint an Equity Panel, which will consist of a minimum of two advisory committee members and a decision-maker.
+At the conclusion of the investigation, if not previously determined, the Director of Institutional Equity will appoint an Equity Panel, which will consist of a minimum of two advisory committee members and a decision-maker.
 Assignment of the decision-maker depends on whether the Respondent is a student, staff, or faculty member.
 The Equity Panel, trained on the University Policies and Procedures, shall be furnished with a copy of the University Investigators' Report.

 Within 15 days following the issuance of the final Investigative Report, the decision-maker will convene a meeting with and seek the advice of the advisory committee.
 At the panel meeting, the panel members will be allowed to ask questions of the University Investigator(s).
 The Complainant and Respondent will also have an opportunity to meet with the Equity Panel to make a brief statement and to answer any questions they may have.